tidev/ti.barcode/android/documentation/index.md

 * showRectangle[boolean]: Whether or not to include the default rectangle around the scanning area.
 Defaults to true.
 * overlay[view]: The view to lay on top of the camera activity.
 * keepOpen[boolean]: Whether or not to keep the barcode scanner open after a barcode is recognized.
 Defaults to false.
 When set to true, "success" will fire once every time a barcode is recognized, up to two times per second.
 As such, it can fire multiple times for a single barcode!
 * acceptedFormats[int[]]: An optional array of int constants detailing which barcode formats are accepted.
 Defaults to all formats.
 Check out the "Barcode Format Constants" section below to see the available int constants.
+* preventRotation[boolean]: Prevent the scanner from auto-rotating when the device is rotated.
+Default: true
+* frameWidth[int]: Width of the rectangle that is shown in the scanner
+* frameHeight[int]: Height of the rectangle that is shown in the scanner

 ### parse([args])
 Parses a blob image for barcodes.
 Takes one required argument, a dictionary containing any of the following properties:

 * image[blob]: The image blob to parse for a barcode.
 * acceptedFormats[int[]]: An optional array of int constants detailing which barcode formats are accepted.
 Defaults to all formats.
 Check out the "Barcode Format Constants" section below to see the available int constants.

 ### cancel()
 Cancels and closes the currently open capture window.